wernerdaehn/CC3D-CableCam-Controller/README.md

 **On the rope**

-With all settings programmed in the EEPROM via the _$w_ command, the CableCam can be put on the rope.
+With all settings programmed permanently via the _$w_ command, the CableCam can be put on the rope.

+The cablecam controller knows three modes.
+These can be set with the _$m_ command or via a tri-state switch on the RC sender - assuming it has been assigned during the setup.
+- Passthrough Mode: In this mode the controller simply passes the input value to the ESC unmodified.
+- Passthrough with Limiter: The cablecam can be moved freely but the acceleration and speed limits are applied.
+Thus the cablecam moves much more evenly and smoother, less agressive.
+- Passthrough with Limiter and Endpoints: If endpoints are programmed, the cablecam can be moved only within that range.
+It starts to brake early enough so that it stops approximately at the endpoint when applying the maximum allowed (de)acceleration as defined by the limiter

 When turned on, the CableCam Controller is either in programming mode or in operational mode, depending on the programming switch setting.
 The difference between the two modes are
 1. In programming mode the max speed and max acceleration is lower than in operational mode.
-1. In programming mode the max speed and max acceleration knobs have no effect as these control the speed/acceleration limits for the operational mode only.
+1. In programming mode the max speed knob has no effect, it is using the preprogrammed speed.
 1. In programming mode the endpoint limits are ignored, else the endpoints could not be pushed further outward.

-Therefore the first step would be to flip the switch into programming mode.
-The end point switch is pressed a first time to set the current position as one end point.
-Now the Cablecam should be driven to the other end of the rope, pressing the endpoint switch a second time.
-With both endpoints set, flipping the programming switch back to operational mode, the CableCam can be moved between the two points only.
+Therefore the first step would be to flip the switch to enter programming mode.
+The end point tip switch is pressed a first time to set the current position as one end point.
+Then the Cablecam should be driven to the other end of the rope, pressing the endpoint switch a second time.
+With both endpoints set, flipping the programming switch back to operational mode, the CableCam can be moved between the two points only - in the limiter&endpoint mode.
 Simply try to drive further outside of the endpoint, the motor will not turn but the blue Warn LED on the Controller is turned on.
 Moving towards the second endpoint is no problem.

-Also the knobs for max acceleration and max speed can be tested, assuming they were programmed to a valid channel.
-Put the max speed know to neutral in order to set it to the slowest speed possible.
+Also the knobs for max acceleration and max speed can be tested.
 When applying full throttle, the CableCam Controller does filter the stick position up to the maximum speed value.
 Increasing the max speed knob and the full throttle will be higher, driving the CableCam faster.
 Similar for the acceleration.
-A value of neutral means slowest acceleration possible, a maximum acceleration will likely cause the wheels to spin.

-_Note: Values below neutral for both, max accel and max speed, are ignored._

 **Troubleshooting**

 One problem the CableCam controller has is, it sits between two systems and hence has to know both.
 The software tries to automate as much as possible but without feedback, many things are not possible.
-So much for the excuse.
+So much for the excuses.
 If you have ideas, please write up issues here in github.
 In case you have issues, please post an [issue](https://github.com/wernerdaehn/CC3D-CableCam-Controller/issues).

 * The motor does not start although everything has been configured.